 - Law Foundation of Silicon Valley, San Jose, CA

-- Lawyers Committee for Civil Rights, San Francisco, CA
+- Lawyers Committee for Civil Rights of the San Francisco Bay Area, San Francisco, CA

 - Legal Aid Society of San Mateo County, San Mateo, CA